matsonka/Weekly-Assignments/WA6.md

 Use winSCP to look at the HSP_BLAST.txt file to answer the questions

 How many HSPs were found in the unknown organism?
-There were 71 HSPs found in the unknown organism (there were 71 hits found in the 6 queries)
+Just by looking at the data in the txt file it seems that there were 71 HSPs found in the unknown organism (there were 71 hits found in the 6 queries)

+However, first we want to look at all of these hits and check their e-values to see what is a significant hit and a homolog.
 The E-value is a statistical measure to say what is the probability that I found this match by chance.
 If these numbers are very low then it means that there is a very low probability of us finding this by chance so it’s most likely a true match.
 So the lower the score the better

 Based on the E-Values there are 10 potential HSPs in the unknown organism.
 Here are the 10 HSPs that were found in the unknown organism based on the e-values:

 WP_103686269.1	Unk_1985	31.707	123	73	2	45	167	22	133	6.01e-17	70.1
 WP_103686269.1	Unk_1863	34.066	91	56	1	79	169	31	117	2.11e-14	62.8
 WP_103686269.1	Unk_1860	30.833	120	72	4	49	167	8	117	2.20e-14	62.8